Abdullahw72/langchain-chatbot-multiple-PDF/README.md

 ## Future Enhancements
+- Integrate Vector Database for storing embeddings.
+(Reach out to me if you need to get this done).
 - Support for additional document formats, such as Word documents or web pages.
 - Integration of more advanced language models and embeddings.
 - Improved error handling and user feedback.